 How safe is your SCBA breathing air cylinder?
 “They’re very safe,” said Russ Kates, president, Dalmatian Fire Equipment.
 “They are extremely strong and built to withstand many times the pressure they are designed to operate at for firefighting, according to Department of Transportation (DOT) Standards.”

 Even with their strength and durability, carbon fiber and aluminum cylinders must be hydro tested every five years.
-At Dalmatian Fire Equipment, every SCBA (Self Contained Breathing Apparatus) and all of its parts undergo stringent quality control testing before being refurbished for sale.
+At Dalmatian Fire Equipment, every SCBA (Self Contained Breathing Apparatus) and all of its parts undergo stringent quality assurance testing before being refurbished for sale.
 Before any equipment is sent to customers, all SCBAs are flow tested and SCBA cylinders are hydro tested to make sure equipment is operating properly and is safe for firefighting use.

 The hydro test, among Dalmatian’s thorough list of SCBA safety and quality checks, is specific to breathing air cylinders.
 The company tests about 1,000 breathing air cylinders a month in one of the country’s most efficient hydro testing facilities, according to the Department of Transportation (DOT), which oversees national standards and inspections for hydro testing.